janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-5.md

 - Explanation: A string ORed by itself doesn't affect the string.
 1 | 1 = 1 and 0 | 0 = 0.
 No bits change.

 ## Two's Complement and Negative Numbers
+- The sign bit is stored in the leftmost bit where 1 indicates a negative value

+## Arithmetic vs. Logical Right Shift

+- Logical Right Shift: Shift the bits and put a 0 in the most significant (left-most) bit.
+Indicated by a >>> operator

+- Arithmetic Right Shift: Shift value but fill in new bits with the value of the sign bit

+## Common Bit Tasks: Getting and Setting

+1. Get Bit

+2. Set Bit

+3. Clear Bit

+4. Update Bit